gongahkia/personal-wiki/bach1/law/lgst102-SGLegalSystem/lgst102-SGLegalSystem-week2.md

 * *A.K.A* Subsidiary legislation / Delegated legislation
 * Regulations, Rules, Orders
 * Legislation made by persons who have been delegated legislative power *(typically Ministers of Public Servants)*
-* Those persons can create regulatory law WITHOUT having to have a bill passed in Parliment for agreement and then to Presidential council for minority right and then President for assent.
+* Those persons can create regulatory law **WITHOUT having to have a bill passed in Parliment** for agreement, Presidential council for minority right, and President for final assent.
     1. *eg. COVID-19 (Temporary Measures) Act 2020*, the **PRIMARY** legislation which enabled the COVID Committee to create **SECONDARY** legislation, *COVID-19 (Temporary Measures) (Control Order) Regulations 2020*
     2. *eg.* MAS (Monetary Authority of Singapore) has its powers *bestowed to it* by the `MAS Act`.
         * `MAS` is a **creature of statute**.
         * `MAS Act` is a piece of **Primary Legislation** (ACT OF PARLIMENT) that allows the `MAS` to create **Secondary Legislation** (REGULATION, RULES, SUBSIDIARY LEGISLATURE) within the confines of the power bestowed to it.
             * *eg.* [MAS imposes additional capital requirement on DBS](https://www.mas.gov.sg/news/media-releases/2023/mas-imposes-further-additional-capital-requirement-on-dbs-bank-for-disruption-of-banking-services)

 ### 3. Case law

 * Synonymous with `Common law`
     * The implicit understanding of the "law" created by courts in their deciding of legal disputes
-    * Acts as a system to *guard against EDGE CASES* that Civil Law does not account for, where the underlying foundational principles guide rule-making and decision-making in law
+    * *Guards against EDGE CASES* that Civil Law does not account for, where the underlying foundational principles guide **rule-making** and **decision-making** in law
+* Latin phrase *Stare Decisis*
-* Latin phrase *stare decisis*, meaning "binding precedent"
+    * meaning "binding precedent"
     * **Vertical stare decisis**: a judge is constrained to follow a decision of the courts above him in the judicial hierachy if the case before him cannot be distinguished from the prior case
     * **Horizontal stare decisis**: NOT APPLICABLE in Singapore, each court is not bound to its own previous decisions
     * Case law can be found in the [Singapore law report](https://www.sal.org.sg/Resources-Tools/LawNet) and [Supreme Court's website](https://www.judiciary.gov.sg/judgments).
-    * Primary and Secondary legislation (passed by the Legislature) will often OVERRIDE case law
+    * Primary legislation (passed by the Legislature) will often OVERRIDE case law
 > NOTE THAT even if a case is not binding, it is still persuasive in influencing the judge's reasoning.

 ## Separation of powers